-Linux is a pseudo-UNIX clone written by a Finnish student by the name of Linux Torvalds (hence the name), and has been rising in popularity in recent years.
+The Linux kernel serves as the heart of many systems which people refer to as Linux distributions today.
+Systems with the kernel are pseudo-UNIX clones of which the kernel is due to the efforts of a Finnish student by the name of Linus Torvalds (hence the name).
+Since it's creation, there have been many variants and overall usage has been rising in popularity in recent years.
 It departs from traditional UNIX design in many areas and has acquired a rapidly growing community of users and contributors.
 Like BSD, Linux is free to everyone, and anybody can modify it according to their needs (licensing, however, differs from distribution to distribution).
 You now find Linux in all sorts of devices, like PDAs, cell-phones, and routers.
-However, Linux generally sacrifices stability for flexibility, and, as a result, is not viewed as a very reliable UNIX platform (compared to
+However, Linux generally sacrifices stability for flexibility, and, as a result, is not viewed as a very reliable UNIX platform (compared to Solaris).
+Nevertheless, Linux is favored by computer scientists and system administrators because of its rapid development and bleeding-edge (i.e., very up-to-date) feature set.